Respondus is a PC-only program that allows you to easily create new exams/surveys or upload your existing exams/surveys to Blackboard.

 Use Publisher Test Banks+

-This tutorial will discuss how to gain access to publisher test banks and publish it to your Blackboard course, using Respondus.
+This tutorial will discuss how to gain access to publisher test banks and publish to your Blackboard course, using Respondus.

 Open the Use Publisher Test Banks video tutorial to learn more.